Scottish Natural Heritage short film competition: Why invest in nature?

 b.
 We want the film you’re making to speak to the sector you’ve chosen - remember that the winning short films will be used in real communications with businesses to get them interested and invested in caring for nature so try to make them as convincing as possible!

 - Once you’ve created your very own short film, submit it here together with some contact details that we’ll use if your film has been successful.
 A GDPR statement about how we’ll use and store your personal details can be found here.
 Remember to submit it before midnight on the 31st of May 2019 to be a part of the competition.

-- Our judging panel will then assess the films and we’ll announce the winners in June 2019.
+- Our judging panel will then assess the films based on creativity and skill, message content, overall impression and age.
+We will announce the winners in June 2019.
 If you’ve won one of the category prizes or the overall prize we’ll be in touch with you make sure that you get the prize money, and to invite you to the prize ceremony.